-Cumin are elongated brown seeds that have a slightly notched surface.
-It is very important as a spice in North African, Greek and Turkish cuisine.
-Cumin is also used extensively in the Middle East.
-Cumin has an appetizing effect and is therefore often used for starters.
-It also supports the digestion of flatulent and fatty foods.
+Cumin is an elongated brown seed that has a slightly notched surface.
+It is an essential spice in the North African, Greek and Turkish cuisine.
+It is also utilized widely in the Middle East.
+Cumin has an appealing effect and is therefore often used for starters.
+It also supports the digestion of flatulent and fat foods.

-Cumin has a strong, spicy sweet smell with a full, slightly bitter and pungent taste.
-Due to its persistent sharpness, use sparingly.
+Cumin has a strong, spicy-sweet smell with a whole, lightly bitter and pungent taste.
+Due to its persistent sharpness, use it sparingly.
 It is an intense spice that many people love right away, but others need to get used to it.
-As a lover, you can also make cumin seeds out to an even more intense flavor by slowly roasting the seeds in a fat-free pan before use.
+As a fan, you can roast them slowly in a fat-free pan and thus intensify even its flavor.

-Cumin is popular in many regions of the world and is an integral part of different country cuisines.
-In Germany, cumin is used in sauerkraut.
-In Holland, cheese is refined with it, such as Gouda cheese.
-In Spain, it is often combined with other spices such as saffron, cinnamon or anise.
-A favorite appetizer of Spain, the Pinchitos Morunos (Moorish kebabs), are seasoned with cumin.
+Jeera is popular in numerous regions of the world and is, therefore, an integral part of different cookeries.
+In Germany, we use it to make sauerkraut, whereas, in Holland, they flavor cheese, such as Gouda with it.
+In Spain, they often combine it with other spices such as saffron, cinnamon, or anise.
+A favorite appetizer in Spain, the Pinchitos Morunos (Moorish kebabs), are seasoned with jeera.

 Cumin flavors delicious vegetarian dishes.
-It perfumes rice, potatoes, and also pasta.
-Use it to make vegetable couscous or for the great chickpea dip hummus.
+It perfumes rice, potatoes, and pasta.
+Use it to make vegetable couscous or the chickpea dip hummus.

-Other dishes include the Mexican chili con carne, Mergues sausages, breads, chutneys, aubergines, cabbage, pumpkin, lamb, potatoes, beans, chicken, rice, lentils and meat stews.
-As you can see cumin is versatile.
+Other dishes include the Mexican chili con carne, Merguez sausages, pieces of bread, chutneys, aubergines, cabbage, pumpkin, lamb, potatoes, beans, chicken, rice, lentils, and meat stews.
+As you can see, cumin is versatile.

 Spice mixtures with cumin

-Because of its unique warm aroma, cumin is part of many spice blends.
-At Orlandosidee® there are the following spice mixtures with cumin: African Rub, Baharat, Berbere, Carioca, Colorado, Curry Goa, Garam Masala, Harissa, Lamb Tajine, Massala Sweet, Tandoori Massala, Vadouvan and Churrasco.
+Because of its unique warm aroma, it is part of many spice blends.
+At Orlandosidee®, you find the following spice mixtures with jeera: African Rub, Baharat, Berbere, Carioca, Colorado, Curry Goa, Garam Masala, Harissa, Lamb Tajine, Massala Sweet, Tandoori Massala, Vadouvan, and Churrasco.

 Spices that go with the cumin

-There are many spices to pair with cumin.
-In contrast to caraway, cumin is not so dominant and therefore also pleasant with other spices combined.
+There are many spices to pair with it.
+In contrast to caraway, jeera is not as dominant, and therefore also pleasant with other spices combined.

-Coriander, oregano, paprika, mustard, garlic, turmeric, ginger, chilli, fennel, nutmeg, mace (curry) curry leaves, thyme, pepper, cinnamon, ajwain, fenugreek, cardamom
+Coriander, oregano, paprika, mustard, garlic, turmeric, ginger, chili, fennel, nutmeg, mace (curry) curry leaves, thyme, pepper, cinnamon, ajwain, fenugreek, cardamom